tonellotto/terrier-ef/README.md

-# Elias-Fano Compression in Terrier 4
+# Elias-Fano Compression in Terrier 5

-This package provides Elias-Fano compression for docids and frequencies in Terrier 4.
-It is heavily based on the MG4J implementation provided by Sebastiano Vigna.
+This package provides Elias-Fano compression for docids, frequencies and positions in Terrier 5.
+At its core, it is a refactoring of the Elias-Fano compression included in the [MG4J](mg4j.di.unimi.it).

-It is composed by two submodules:

-* `reader`, providing data structure and algorithms to correctly read an Elias-Fano compressed index
-* `indexer`, providing data structure and algorithms to convert a standard Terrier index into an Elias-Fano compressed index

-It depends on the following packages:

-* `terrier-skipping-reader`
-* `terrier-reader`

-The package name is `terrier-eliasfano`, with current version 2.0.
+The package name is `terrier-eliasfano`, with current version 1.5.

-## Elias-Fano Inverted Index
+## Elias-Fano Inverted Index (TO BE UPDATED)

 This package plugs the encoding-decoding procedures for quasi-succinct indexes implemented by MG4J into the Terrier index data structures.

-Given a Terrier plain old index, the following code can be used to generate a new quasi-succinct index compatible with Terrier 4 APIs:
+Given a Terrier plain old index, the following code can be used to generate a new quasi-succinct index compatible with Terrier 5 APIs:

     mvn clean install